Skip to main content

 Using Multiple Modalities to Tell Evaluation Stories over Time and Space

-Presenter: Katie Rose Dailey, MA – FHI 360
+Presenter: Caitlin Rose Dailey, MA (she/her/hers) – FHI 360

 Presenter: Sanskriti Thapa, MSW – FHI 360

-Presenter: Amy Detgen, MPA – FHI 360
+Presenter: Amy L Detgen, MPA (she/her/hers) – FHI 360

 Location: Room 105